-Developing drug delivery platforms that can modulate tumor microenvironment and deliver multiple therapeutics to targeted tumor is critical for efficient cancer treatment yet remains challenging.
-Herein, biodegradable nanocapsules based on MnFe hydroxides (H-MnFe(OH)x) have been developed as a new type of delivery cago with high loading capacity and catalytic activity, enabling synergetic therapy with promoted efficacy by relieving hypoxia in tumor tissue.
-As a proof of concept, a photosensitizer (indocyanine green, ICG) and a chemotherapeutics drug (doxorubicin, DOX) are co-loaded in the nanocapsules and selectively released upon degradation of the nanocapusules in the acidic tumor microenvironment, and promoted by near infrared irradiation.
-Meanwhile, Mn2+/Fe3+ ions released from the degradation of nanocapsules catalyzes the conversion of H2O2 in tumor microenvironment into oxygen, which modulates tumor hypoxia and dramatically boosts multimodal therapy.
-Remarkable synergistic anticancer outcomes have been demonstrated both in vitro and in vivo, paving the way towards the future multifunctional theraputic platforms.
+Developing drug delivery platforms that can modulate a tumor microenvironment and deliver multiple therapeutics to targeted tumors is critical for efficient cancer treatment.
+Achieving these platforms still remains a great challenge.
+Herein, biodegradable nanocapsules based on MnFe hydroxides (H-MnFe(OH)x) have been developed as a new type of cargo delivery with high loading capacity and catalytic activity, enabling synergetic therapy with promoted efficacy by relieving hypoxia in tumor tissues.
+As a proof of concept, a photosensitizer (indocyanine green, ICG) and a chemotherapeutic drug (doxorubicin, DOX) are co-loaded in nanocapsules and selectively released upon degradation of the nanocapsules in the acidic tumor microenvironment, and are promoted by near infrared irradiation.
+Meanwhile, Mn2+/Fe3+ ions released from the degradation of nanocapsules catalyze the conversion of H2O2 in a tumor microenvironment into oxygen, which modulates tumor hypoxia and dramatically boosts multimodal therapies.
+Remarkable synergistic anticancer outcomes have been demonstrated both in vitro and in vivo, paving the way towards future multifunctional therapeutic platforms.